Own-Data-Privateer/hoardy-web/tool/README.md

   - `--lazy`
   : sets all of the above options to positive infinity;
     most useful when doing `wrrarms organize --symlink --latest --output flat` or similar, where the number of distinct generated `--output` values and the amount of other data `wrrarms` needs to keep in memory is small, in which case it will force `wrrarms` to compute the desired file system state first and then perform all disk writes in a single batch

 - file system path ordering:
   - `--paths-given-order`
+  : `argv` and `--stdin0` `PATH`s are processed in the order they are given (default)
+  - `--paths-sorted`
+  : `argv` and `--stdin0` `PATH`s are processed in lexicographic order
+  - `--paths-reversed`
+  : `argv` and `--stdin0` `PATH`s are processed in reverse lexicographic order
+  - `--walk-fs-order`
+  : recursive file system walk is done in the order `readdir(2)` gives results
+  - `--walk-sorted`
+  : recursive file system walk is done in lexicographic order (default)
+  - `--walk-reversed`
+  : recursive file system walk is done in reverse lexicographic order

+### wrrarms export

+Parse given WRR files into their respective reqres, convert to another file format, and then dump the result under `DESTINATION` with the new path derived from each reqres' metadata.

+- file formats:
+  - `{mirror}`
+    - `mirror`
+    : convert given WRR files into a local website mirror stored in interlinked plain files

+### wrrarms export mirror

+Parse given WRR files, filter out those that have no responses, transform and then dump their response bodies into separate files under `DESTINATION` with the new path derived from each reqres' metadata.
+In short, this is a combination of `wrrarms organize --copy` followed by in-place `wrrarms get`.
+In other words, this generates static offline website mirrors, producing results similar to those of `wget -mpk`.

+- positional arguments:
+  - `PATH`
+  : inputs, can be a mix of files and directories (which will be traversed recursively)

+- options:
+  - `--dry-run`
+  : perform a trial run without actually performing any changes
+  - `-q, --quiet`
+  : don't log computed updates to stderr
+  - `-t DESTINATION, --to DESTINATION`
+  : target directory
+  - `-o FORMAT, --output FORMAT`
+  : format describing generated output paths, an alias name or a custom pythonic %-substitution string; same as `wrrarms organize --output`, which see
+  - `--stdin0`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

+- error handling:
+  - `--errors {fail,skip,ignore}`
+  : when an error occurs:
+    - `fail`: report failure and stop the execution (default)
+    - `skip`: report failure but skip the reqres that produced it from the output and continue
+    - `ignore`: `skip`, but don't report the failure

+- filters:
+  - `--or EXPR`
+  : only export reqres which match any of these expressions...
+  - `--and EXPR`
+  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

+- output:
+  - `--no-output`
+  : don't print anything (default)
+  - `-l, --lf-terminated`
+  : terminate output absolute paths of newly produced files with `\n` (LF) newline characters
+  - `-z, --zero-terminated`
+  : terminate output absolute paths of newly produced files with `\0` (NUL) bytes

+- expression evaluation:
+  - `-e EXPR, --expr EXPR`
+  : an expression to export, see `wrrarms get --expr` for more info on expression format (default: `response.body|eb|scrub response +all_refs,-actions`)

+- URL remapping, used by `scrub` `--expr` atom:
+  - `--remap-id`
+  : remap all URLs with an identity function; i.e. don't remap anything
+  - `--remap-void`
+  : remap all jump-link and action URLs to `javascript:void(0)` and all resource URLs into empty `data:` URLs; the result will be self-contained
+  - `--remap-open, -k, --convert-links`
+  : point all available URLs present in input `PATH`s to their corresponding output paths, remap all unavailable URLs like `--remap-id` does; this is similar to `wget (-k|--convert-links)`
+  - `--remap-closed`
+  : remap all available URLs like `--remap-open` does, remap all unavailable URLs like `--remap-void` does; the result will be self-contained
+  - `--remap-all`
+  : remap all available URLs like `--remap-open` does, point each unavailable URL to a path produced by the current `--output` format for a trivial `GET <URL> -> 200 OK` reqres; this will produce broken links if the `--output` format depends on anything but the URL itself, but for a simple `--output` (like the default `hupq`) this allows `wrrarms export` to be used incrementally; the result will be self-contained (default)

+- export targets (default: `net_url`s of all input `PATH`s):
+  - `-r URL, --root URL`
+  : recursion root; a URL which will be used as a root for recursive export; can be specified multiple times; if none are specified, then all URLs available from `PATH`s are treated as roots
+  - `-d DEPTH, --depth DEPTH`
+  : maximum recursion depth level; the default is `0`, which means "documents and their resources only"; setting this to `1` will also export one level of documents referenced via jump and action links, if those are being remapped to local files with `--remap-*`; higher values will mean even more recursion

+- file system path ordering:
+  - `--paths-given-order`